How to setup configuration GUI endpoint to use https.¶

 - Modify value of the field

 Host nameif actual host name does not match with domain name used in the SSL certificate.
-This might be case, for example, if ogamma Visual Logger is running in Docker container: by default host name would be
+This might be case, for example, if ogamma Visual Logger for OPC is running in Docker container: by default host name would be

 ogamma-logger, which might be not resolvable from remote machines anyway and cannot be used as domain name in the SSL certificate.